pypa/packaging.python.org/source/glossary.rst

     Egg

-        A :term:`Binary Distribution` format introduced by :ref:`setuptools`, which is being replaced by :term:`Wheel`.
+        A :term:`Built Distribution` format introduced by :ref:`setuptools`, which is being replaced by :term:`Wheel`.
 For details, see `The Internal Structure of Python Eggs
         <http://pythonhosted.org/setuptools/formats.html>`_ and `Python Eggs